A Unified Approach to Interpreting and Boosting Adversarial Transferability: The interaction loss for transferability enhancement

 \textbf{Interaction loss.} Based on findings in previous sections, we propose a loss to directly penalize interactions during attacking, in order to improve the transferability of adversarial perturbations.
 Based on Equation (\ref{eq:attack}), we jointly optimize the classification loss and the interaction loss to generate adversarial perturbations.
 This method is termed the interaction-reduced attack (IR Attack).

 where $\ell_{\textrm{interaction}}$ is the interaction loss, and $\lambda$ is a constant weight for the interaction loss.
 Although the computation of the interaction loss can be simplified according to Equation~{(\ref{eq:expect})}, the computational cost of the interaction loss is intolerable, when the dimension of images is high.
 Therefore, as a trade-off between the accuracy and the computational cost, we divide the input image into $16\times 16$ grids.
-We measure and penalize interactions at the grid level, instead of the pixel level. \Figref{fig:interaction} visualizes interactions between adjacent perturbation units at the grid level generated with and without the interaction loss.
+We measure and penalize interactions at the grid level, instead of the pixel level.
+Moreover, we apply an efficient sampling method to approximate the expectation operation during the computation of interactions in Equation~(\ref{eq:expect}). \Figref{fig:interaction} visualizes interactions between adjacent perturbation units at the grid level generated with and without the interaction loss.

 \textbf{Experiments.} For implementation, we generated adversarial perturbations on six different source DNNs, including Alexnet~\citep{krizhevsky2012imagenet}, VGG-16~\citep{simonyan2015very}, ResNet-34/152 (RN-34/152)~\citep{he2016deep} and DenseNet-121/201 (DN-121/201)~\citep{huang2017densely}.
 For each source DNN, we tested the transferability of the generated perturbations on seven target DNNs, including VGG-16, ResNet-152 (RN-152), DenseNet-201 (DN-201), SENet-154 (SE-154)~\citep{hu2018squeeze}, InceptionV3 (IncV3)~\citep{szegedy2016rethinking}, InceptionV4 (IncV4)~\citep{szegedy2017inception}, and Inception-ResNetV2 (IncResV2)~\citep{szegedy2017inception}.
-Besides above seven unsecured target DNNs, we also used three secured target models for testing, which were learned via ensemble adversarial training: IncV3$_{ens3}$ (ensemble of three IncV3 networks), IncV3$_{ens4}$ (ensemble of four IncV3 networks), and IncResV2$_{ens3}$ (ensemble of three IncResV2 networks), which were released by \citet{tramer2017ensemble}.
+In addition, three state-of-the-art DNNs, including the Dual-Path-Network (DPN-68)~\citep{chen2017dual}, the NASNet-LARGE (NASN-L)~\citep{zoph2018learning}, and the Progressive NASNet (PNASN)~\citep{liu2018progressive}, were used as target DNNs to evaluate the ensemble source model (will be introduced in the next paragraph).
+Besides unsecured target DNNs mentioned above, we also used three secured target models for testing, which were learned via ensemble adversarial training: IncV3$_{ens3}$ (ensemble of three IncV3 networks), IncV3$_{ens4}$ (ensemble of four IncV3 networks), and IncResV2$_{ens3}$ (ensemble of three IncResV2 networks), which were released by \citet{tramer2017ensemble}.

-Besides above adversarial transferring from a single-source model, we also conducted the proposed IR Attack in the scenario of the ensemble-based attacking~\citep{liu2016delving}, in order to generate adversarial perturbations on the ensemble of RN-34, RN-152, and DN-121.
+\textit{Ensemble source model:} Besides above adversarial transferring from a single-source model, we also conducted the proposed IR Attack in the scenario of the ensemble-based attacking~\citep{liu2016delving}, in order to generate adversarial perturbations on the ensemble of RN-34, RN-152, and DN-121.